Austin Riley Player Props: Braves vs. Guardians

 Guardians Pitching Rankings

-- The Guardians give up the fourth-fewest home runs in baseball (84 total, one per game).
+- The Guardians give up the third-fewest home runs in baseball (86 total, one per game).

-- In his most recent outing on Thursday against the Kansas City Royals, the righty threw six scoreless innings while surrendering two hits.
+- In his last appearance on Friday, the right-hander went 3 1/3 innings against the Chicago Cubs, allowing six earned runs while surrendering eight hits.

+- The 28-year-old has amassed an ERA of 6.18, with 5 strikeouts per nine innings, in 12 games this season.
+Opponents are batting .285 against him.

 © 2023 Data Skrive.
 All rights reserved.